scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 When this backend is run as part of [VsCode extension](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor-vscodeext), it's being [protected with a random nonce](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L18), so that nobody else could make calls to it except your VsCode instance.

 Technically, nothing prevents you from deploying and hosting this management tool in Azure under your own Azure Function instance, but in that case it **must** be secured with [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Support for AAD login was added to **v.1.1.0** (client side [signs the user in and obtains an access token](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.react/src/states/LoginState.ts), backend [validates the token and the user](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L26)), but it needs to be configured properly, as described above.

+You can also protect the backend's RESTful API with **DFM_NONCE** config setting.
+Pass a random string as a setting with that name - and the API will expect that random string to be sent via **x-dfm-nonce** HTTP header with every request.
+The UI will stop working though.

 Enjoy and please report any bugs.